ranitham/mindbody-laravel/src/docs/Api/AppointmentApi.md

 Book a new appointment.

-To book an appointment, you must use a location ID, staff ID, client ID, session type ID, and the `StartDateTime` of the appointment.
-You can get most of this information using `GET BookableItems`.
+A user token is required for this endpoint.
+To book an appointment, you must use a location ID, staff ID, client ID, session type ID, and the StartDateTime of the appointment.
+You can get most of this information using GET BookableItems.

 ### Example
 ```php